 Facility Improvements - Accessibility

-Current works, through Brisbane City Council, are nearing completion
+Recent works, through Brisbane City Council, now completed

 Photos 16 July 2019

 Photos 30 May 2019

 A very successful and fun afternoon was held at the Club on Saturday, 11th May.

 It was the Gold Cup Day organized by Brian Hampson and financed by him with assistance from Bob Henderson and Seasons Retirement Village.
 These days have been run since 2011 and always raise funds for a charity of Brian’s choice.
 This year it was the Motor Neurone Disease Association and proceeds from the raffle and a top up contribution from the Club enabled a cheque for $1000 to be presented to them.